Malavika Mohanan: 2017–present: Beyond the Clouds and further expansion

 Malavika's breakthrough as an actress came in her Hindi debut, Majid Majidi's drama film Beyond the Clouds (2017).
 She played Tara, a poor girl from Mumbai's Dhobi Ghat area.
 Following her successful audition, Majidi selected her ahead of Deepika Padukone and Kangana Ranaut for the role, which saw her portray the older sister of debutant Ishaan Khatter.
 She expressed her delight at working with Majidi so early in her career, especially considering that she regularly had to study and write essays on his films during her undergraduate course.
 For the film, she lost eight kilograms in fifteen days to film for a jail sequence, and opted not to wash her hair for several days on end to get the look of the slum dweller correct.
 The film was screened across several international festivals, before being released worldwide in April 2018.
 Malavika won positive reviews for her portrayal, with Filmfare's critic stating "Malavika Mohanan is a natural in front of the camera".
 A reviewer from The Times of India stated she was "captivating in her honest portrayal" and "skilfully walks the fine line between passionate and melodramatic", while The Hollywood Reporter called her "solid".

 Malavika then appeared in three Tamil language films.
 Her Tamil debut was Karthik Subbaraj's Petta (2019), which would feature her alongside an ensemble cast including Rajinikanth, Vijay Sethupathi and Nawazuddin Siddiqui.
 She hired a Tamil-speaking tutor to help her practice her lines.
 She then went on to appear in the Tamil action thriller film Master (2021) alongside Vijay, in which she played the role of Charulatha, a college lecturer.
 The film was a commercial success, and became the highest-grossing film in her career.
 In 2022, she appeared in Maaran, opposite Dhanush.
 The film was released directly on Disney+ Hotstar, and received negative reviews from critics and the audience.

 Malavika's only 2023 release was the Malayalam romantic drama Christy.
 Her next release was Pa.
 Ranjith's Tamil film Thangalaan, a historical action fantasy starring Vikram.
 It was initially slated for a January 2024 Pongal release, but was delayed to 15 August for Independence Day.
 Her next release is the Hindi action thriller Yudhra opposite Siddhant Chaturvedi, slated for a 20 September 2024 release.
 She played as a Mumbai-based architect Haritha, in Hridayapoorvam, opposite to Mohanlal.
 The film received positive reviews and is currently the fourth highest-grossing Malayalam film of 2025 and 13th highest-grossing Malayalam films of all time.
 Avinash Ramachandran of Cinema Express praised her performance and wrote, "a revelation to the film, and it goes on to show that the right character, under the aegis of a brilliant filmmaker, can change our beliefs about certain actors' histrionic abilities.".
-She is also set to make her Telugu debut in the Prabhas starrer The Raja Saab, a horror comedy.
+She is also set to make her Telugu debut in the Prabhas starrer The RajaSaab, a horror comedy.